sezdevx/learn/emacs/readme.md

 Ctrl-d: delete a single character to the right of the point Meta-\: delete all space and whitespace around point
 Ctrl-k: delete current line
-Ctrl-x Ctrl-o: delete all empty lines around the current line
+;;Ctrl-x Ctrl-o: delete all empty lines around the current line
 Meta-d: delete a word to the right of the point
 ```